Golden Slumbers

 "Golden Slumbers" is a song by the English rock band the Beatles from their 1969 album Abbey Road.
 Written by Paul McCartney and credited to Lennon–McCartney, it is the sixth song of the album's climactic B-side medley.
 The song is followed by "Carry That Weight" and begins the progression that leads to the end of the album.
 The two songs were recorded together as a single piece, and both contain strings and brass arranged and scored by producer George Martin.

 Background

-"Golden Slumbers" is based on the poem "Cradle Song" from the play Patient Grissel, a lullaby by the dramatist Thomas Dekker.
+"Golden Slumbers" is based on the poem "Cradle Song" from the play Patient Grissel, a lullaby by the dramatist Thomas Dekker, first published in 1603.
 McCartney saw sheet music for "Cradle Song" at his father's home in Liverpool, left on a piano by his stepsister Ruth.
 Unable to read music, he created his own music.
 McCartney uses the first stanza of the original poem, with minor word changes, adding to it a single lyric line repeated with minor variation.
 In the 1885 collection "St Nicholas Songs", p.
 177, is W J Henderson's music set to the poem, titled "Golden Slumbers Kiss Your Eyes".
 Abbey Road does not credit Dekker with the stanza or with the title.
 Thomas Dekker's poem was set to music by W J Henderson in 1885, Peter Warlock in 1918, also by Charles Villiers Stanford and Alfredo Casella.